davoodmood/dynamic-programming/README.md

 ## The n-th Fibonacci Math Challenge

-It can be found in the `/fibonacci-math` folder in this repo. refer to its folder specific `README.md` to learn more.
+It can be found in the `/fibonacci-math` folder in this repo.
+Refer to its folder specific `README.md` to learn more.

 ## The Grid Traveler Challenge

-It can be found in the `/grid-traveler` folder in this repo. refer to its folder specific `README.md` to learn more.
+It can be found in the `/grid-traveler` folder in this repo.
+Refer to its folder specific `README.md` to learn more.